Hearing Aid Marketing is Changing. What Will You Do To Drive New Patients?

 Ask yourself, “What will it take to drive revenue-generating patients through my door?”
 A good plan doesn’t take a considerable amount of money, or a lot of time to build, it just takes focused attention.
 Structuring any marketing program for your office that allows you to test, measure, and manage efficiencies is just a well-defined, executed, and monitored program with a few defined goals and habits.

 One more key message: there must be a control piece for each media buy.
 It’s the piece that works a large percentage of the time.
 It can’t be beaten by your newest, most creative, or most exciting efforts, it just simply works and your confident it will continue to work.
 Using that message, you gather data and test against it, every time.
-If the typical message the market accepts and responds to can’t be beat, there needs to be an understanding of why before a new message can be defined.
+If the typical message the market accepts and responds to can’t be beat, there needs to be an understanding of why before a new message can be created.

 To tie it all together, let me take a moment and mention what personally drives me.
 When a new mailer is created, or an unexplored zip code is targeted, or a killer list of qualifying questions for Facebook helps the appointment conversion rate, that’s a powerful feeling.
 Especially when it all comes from nothing but experience and tireless examination of past results.
 That’s when you know you understand your audience and you understand the market.
 It’s when you can confidently make decisions and deliver effective, long term marketing results.
 Never too many leads, and always just enough.